1989 Tamil Nadu Legislative Assembly election: Voting and results

 The election for 232 constituencies was held on 21 January 1989.
 The turnout among registered voters was 69.69%.
 Elections could not be held for two constituencies -Marungapuri and Madurai East - due to technical reasons.
 For these two elections were conducted later on 11 March 1989.
-Since the two AIADMK factions had merged in February 1989 under the leadership of Jayalalitha, the Election Commission restored the "Two Leaves" symbol to the unified AIADMK for these elections.
+Since the two AIADMK factions had merged in February 1989 under the leadership of Jayalalithaa, the Election Commission restored the "Two Leaves" symbol to the unified AIADMK for these elections.
 The unified AIADMK won both the seats.